Tax Management India. Com

 Central Government de-notifies an area of 2.16 hectares, thereby making resultant area as 17.80 hectares at Plot No. 3, Kalwa TTC Industrial Area, MIDC, District Thane, in the State of Maharashtra

-Summary: The Central Government has de-notified 2.16 hectares from a Special Economic Zone (SEZ) at Plot No. 3, Kalwa TTC Industrial Area, MIDC, Thane, Maharashtra, reducing the SEZ's total area to 17.80 hectares.
-This decision follows a proposal by a private company, approved by the Maharashtra State Government and recommended by the SEEPZ SEZ Development Commissioner.
-The de-notified land will be used for infrastructure development in line with state land use guidelines, maintaining the SEZ's original objectives.
+Summary: The Central Government has de-notified 2.16 hectares from a Special Economic Zone (SEZ) at Plot No. 3, Kalwa TTC Industrial Area, MIDC, Thane, Maharashtra, reducing the SEZ area to 17.80 hectares.
+This decision follows a proposal by M/s.
+Mindspace Business Parks Private Limited, with approval from the Maharashtra State Government and a recommendation from the SEEPZ SEZ Development Commissioner.
+The de-notified land will be used for infrastructure development in line with SEZ objectives and state land use guidelines.
+The notification is issued under the Special Economic Zones Act, 2005, and related rules.

 Circulars / Instructions / Orders